Neural engineering: Neural networks

-Scientists can use experimental observations of neuronal systems and theoretical and computational models of these systems to create Neural networks with the hopes of modeling neural systems in as realistic a manner as possible.
+Scientists can use experimental observations of neuronal systems and theoretical and computational models of these systems to create neural networks with the hopes of modeling neural systems in as realistic a manner as possible.
 Neural networks can be used for analyses to help design further neurotechnological devices.
 Specifically, researchers handle analytical or finite element modeling to determine nervous system control of movements and apply these techniques to help patients with brain injuries or disorders.
-Artificial neural networks can be built from theoretical and computational models and implemented on computers from theoretically devices equations or experimental results of observed behavior of neuronal systems.
-Models might represent ion concentration dynamics, channel kinetics, synaptic transmission, single neuron computation, oxygen metabolism, or application of dynamic system theory (LaPlaca et al. 2005).
+Artificial neural networks can be built from theoretical and computational models and implemented on computers from theoretically derived equations or experimental results of observed behavior of neuronal systems.
+Models might represent ion concentration dynamics, channel kinetics, synaptic transmission, single neuron computation, oxygen metabolism, or application of dynamic system theory.
 Liquid-based template assembly was used to engineer 3D neural networks from neuron-seeded microcarrier beads.